damiensedgwick/not-create-react-app/README.md

 cd not-create-react-app

 # change the project path variable so that the output is where you would like the project to out to.
+project_path="/Users/user/project/path/" # change this path so that it builds to your chosen directory

 # change script permissions so that you can execute it
 chmod +x ./create